AI Exam Prep: 3D - Training

 Federated Learning = instead of bring data to central server (traditional), this brings model to the data.
 Good for data privacy and local compliance.

-"Fine tuning" = improves existing pre-trained LM using L (ex: industry-specific dataor pairs of input and desired outputMost important task for fine tuning is labeling with accurate and relevant labels.
+"Fine tuning" = improves already deployed pre-trained LM using small L (ex: industry-specific dataor input/output pairs often for behavior or task specializationMost important task for fine tuning is labeling with accurate and relevant labels.
 Types are instruction tuning, RHLF, adapting models for specific domains, transfer learning, and continuous pretraining.

 "Generalization" = model's ability to apply knowledge from training on new unseen data.